 - Replicate successful ads

-- Spy on the terms your competitors are using and compare them in your research
+- Spy on your competitors’ terms and compare them in your research.

-- Make sure your ad is compelling for people
+- Make sure your ad is compelling to people

 - Make sure your ad attracts the right people

 - Have a fantastic landing page once someone clicks on your ad